WDI-SEA/interview-questions/readme.md

 * Explain how prototypal inheritance works

-Prototypal inheritance is a way of creating objects that contain abstractions of what they are building.
-For example, if you make a human object - it can have a name, age, location, and family members as properties.
+Prototypal inheritance is when an object inherits from another object.

+This is used to create abstractions of what is being built.
+For example, you can create an animal object which you can use to build a dog object, which you can use to build a specific instance of a dog.

 * Why is it called a Ternary expression, what does the word "Ternary" indicate?